cnwalker21/RAMResourcesScripts/README.md

 This folder contains all standardized scripts for indicators, analysis and visualization.
 The folders are organized as follows:

-- **Analysis:** Plots, cross-tabulations, output tables...etc.
+- **Analysis:** Scripts to generate plots, cross-tabulations, and output tables
-- **Indicators**: Plain indicator calculations
+- **Indicators**: Indicator calculations used in WFP assessment and monitoring surveys
-- **Logical Cleaning**: Removing and replacing values that are outside logical boundaries for the specific data points (e.g.: negative expenditures, Food Consumption > 7,…)
+- **Logical Cleaning**: Removing and replacing values that are outside logical boundaries for the specific data points (e.g.: negative expenditures, Food Consumption > 7)
-- **Statistical Cleaning:** cleaning and replacing missing values based on analysis of the statistical distributions (e.g.: expenditures above the 99th percentile of the distribution,… )
+- **Statistical Cleaning:** Cleaning and replacing missing values based on analysis of the statistical distributions (e.g.: expenditures above the 99th percentile of the distribution)
 - **Static:** Sample files that can be used for testing all of the above

-_Last update_: 2022/07/27
+_Last update_: 2023/09/27